 You don’t have to be rich, though, to hire a financial advisor.
 You can find a fee-only financial planner through NAPFA.org, the website of the National Association of Personal Financial Advisors.
 Hiring a professional can help you take control of your finances to increase your wealth.

 Private Club Membership

 When you’re rich, there’s no need to hobnob with the common folk.
 Wealthy people join private clubs because it provides a place where they might be able to socialize with people in the same tax bracket.

 For example, Donald Trump’s Mar-a-Lago Club in Palm Beach, Fla. boasts on its website that it “provides the highest privileges and an elite lifestyle reserved for a select few.”
 Membership comes with a $200,000 initiation fee, along with $14,000 in annual dues and a minimum food spend of $2,000 per year, according to Town & Country.

-If you don't have the cash to join the upper crust at a private club, you still have options.
+When you don’t have the cash to join the upper crust at a private club, you still have options.
 Consider buying a family pool pass so your brood can have unlimited access to community swimming pools all summer long.
-Rates vary by municipality, but shouldn't cost more than around $200.
+Rates vary by municipality, but shouldn’t cost more than around $200.

-9. A Restaurant or Vineyard
+Restaurant or Vineyard

 For those who have the money, buying a restaurant or vineyard can serve as a fun hobby of sorts.
 For example, Rupert Murdoch purchased a $28.8 million property in the ritzy Bel-Air neighborhood of Los Angeles in 2013 that includes Moraga Vineyards.